 Coronary angiography was performed for all patients according to their clinical condition by the percutaneous femoral or radial approach by an interventional cardiologist, who were blinded to the echocardiography reports.
-Angiograms were obtained for each coronary vessel in at least 2 projections.
-70% and more stenosis in at least one coronary artery, including the left anterior descending (LAD) and its large diagonals), branches (i.e., the left circumflex coronary artery and its large branches (i.e., obtuse marginal [OM] branch), and the right coronary artery (RCA), and 50% and more stenosis in the left main (LM) coronary artery were taken as significant CAD.
+Angiograms were obtained for each coronary vessel in at least projections.
+70% and more stenosis in at least one coronary artery, including the left anterior descending (LAD) and its large branches (i.e., diagonals), the circumflex coronary artery and its large branches (i.e., obtuse marginal [OM] branch), and the right coronary artery (RCA), and 50% and more stenosis in the left main (LM) coronary artery were taken as significant CAD.
 Stenosis between 50 and 70% in the coronary arteries (except LM) was taken as moderate CAD, and stenosis less than 50% was taken as mild CAD.

 Gensini score was calculated: k.
-The coronary angiography was performed for all enrolled individuals, and the results analvzed bv at least were two interventional physicians.
-The degree of stenosis and the coronary artery lesion site were scored as follows: 1 point for $\leq 25\%$ narrowing.
-2 points for 26-50% 4 points for 51-75% narrowing, 8 narrowing, points for 76-90% 91-99% narrowing, 16 points for narrowing, and 32 points for total occlusion.
+The coronary angiography was performed for all enrolled individuals, and the results were analyzed by at least interventional physicians.
+The degree of stenosis and the coronary artery lesion site were scored as follows: 1 point for $\leq 25\%$ narrowing, 2 points 26-50% for 4 narrowing, points 51-75% for narrowing, 8 points for 76-90% narrowing, 16 points for 91-99% narrowing, and 32 points for total occlusion.
 Thereafter, each lesion score is multiplied by a factor that takes into account the importance of the lesion's position in the coronary circulation (5 for the left main coronary artery, 2.5 for the proximal segment of the left anterior descending coronary artery, 2.5 for the proximal segment of the circumflex artery, 1.5 for the mid-segment of the left anterior descending coronary artery, 1.0 for the right coronary artery, the distal segment of the left anterior descending coronary artery, the posterolateral artery, and the obtuse marginal artery, and 0.5 for other segments).
 Finally, the Gensini score was calculated by summation of the individual coronary segment scores.
 (7).

 1. Syntax score was calculated: Syntax I score was used, it is an angiographic grading tool developed in an attempt to characterize the extent and complexity of CAD.
 The coronary tree is divided into 16 segments.
-The SYNTAX score is the sum of the points assigned to each individual lesion identified in the coronary tree with > 50% diameter narrowing in vessels > 1.5- mm diameter.
+The SYNTAX score is the sum of the points assigned to each individual lesion identified in coronary tree with > 50% diameter narrowing in vessels > 1.5diameter.
 Each segment is given a score of 1 or 2 based on the presence of disease.
 Subsequently, this score is weighted based on a chart, with values ranging from 3.5 for the proximal left anterior descending artery (LAD) to 5.0 for left main and 0.5 for smaller branches.
-Studies have categorized the SYNTAX score to identify patients at low (≤ 22), medium (23 to 32), and high risk (≥ 33)(8).
+Studies have categorized the SYNTAX score to identify patients at low ( $\leq$ 22), medium (23 to 32), and high risk ( $\geq 33$ ) (8).